-or organised chaos?
-My working space is a combi- and desires from different parts in the chain. nation of both, I like it orderly around me and in my head.
-Unfortunately.
-I have a very personal way of organising my things.
+Tell us about your working space - is it nice and tidy eters involved in a decision.
+Price, supplier, changes; or organised chaos?
+My working space is a combineeds and desires from different parts in the chain. nation of both, I like it orderly around me and in my head.
+Unfortunately, I have a very personal way of organising my things.
 The way I work fills the studio very you design?
 Working with sustainability is an integral quickly filled with items from ongoing projects.
 I think part of my thinking when approaching design.
 We use this is what you call organised chaos.

-Do you see any distinction between designing for the were central issues in the design.
-The problem of home and designing for the workplace?
-If so, how do non-renewable woods and plastic waste are massive they differ?
-Designing for the workplace is far more problems for the environment and every step we take complex, there are so many regulations to take into to reduce this burden can help life on earth. consideration, whereas you are mostly free from these when designing for the home.
+home and designing for the workplace?
+If so, how do newable woods and plastic waste are massive probthey differ?
+Designing for the workplace is far more lems for the environment and every step we take to complex, there are so many regulations to take into reduce this burden can help life on earth. consideration, whereas you are mostly free from these when designing for the home.

 plastic shell, with wooden legs, metal tube and tread leg frames.
-It's about finding the solution for several fit together.
+It's about finding the solution for several materials with different characteristics and making it What do you find to be the most challenging aspects fit together.

 You suggest on your website that your works are in "constant development" and "a journey."
-How do you What advice would you give to an aspiring designer? know when your design is completed?
-As long as it not If you absolutely have to be a designer, I would suga bad idea, it is still a good one.
-For me, design is an gest complementing the career with a varied educaongoing process.
-There can be so many parameters tion.
+How do you What advice would you give to an aspiring designer? an ongoing process.
+There can be so many paramtion.
 Being a designer, you must have many talents.